-Halebeedu or Halebidu is an important temple town, situated about 200 KMs from Bengaluru in Karnataka.
+Halebeedu or Halebidu is an important temple town, situated about 200 km from Bengaluru in Karnataka.
 It was the capital city of the Hoysala Empire, who were great patrons of art and literature.
 The name “Halebeedu” literally means an old camp in Kannada.
 It is also referred to as “Dwarasamudra” due to the presence of a large water body near the temple.
-This ruined city is famous for Hoysaleshwar temple, Jain Basadis, and many other historical temples which are examples of a glorious past of the city.
+This ruined city is famous for the Hoysaleshwar temple, Jain Basadis, and many other historical temples which are examples of the glorious past of the city.

 There are about 92 temples present today, out of which about 35 are in the Hassan district.
 Prominent among them are Chennakesava Temple in Belur, Hoysaleshwar Temple in Halebeedu, and Chennakesava Temple in Somnathpura.
-Other temples like Laxmi Narasimha in Nuggehalli, Veer Narayan in Belawadi, Ishwar Temple in Arasikere, Bucheswara in Koravangla, Jain Basadi’s, Brahmeshwara in Kikkeri are also a distinct example of Hoysala architecture.
+Other temples like Laxmi Narasimha in Nuggehalli, Veer Narayan in Belawadi, Ishwar Temple in Arasikere, Bucheswara in Koravangla, Jain Basadi’s, Brahmeshwara in Kikkeri are also distinct example of Hoysala architecture.

-According to a Kannada folklore, there was a young man called Sala who saved his Guru from a tiger by striking with a sword.
+According to Kannada folklore, there was a young man called Sala who saved his Guru from a tiger by striking him with a sword.
 Since “strike” in old Kannada was called “Hoy”, hence, the name Hoysala.

 Halebeedu attained glorious heights during the reign of King Veer Ballal.
-Its prosperity attracted the kings of Delhi Sultanate and it was attacked twice by Malik Kafur in 1311 CE and once again by Muhammed Bin Tughlaq in 1326 CE.
-Attacks by the invaders and death of its king Ballal III in a battle against the Sultan of Madurai in 1342 CE was the last blow to ruin the glory of Halebeedu.
+Its prosperity attracted the kings of the Delhi Sultanate and it was attacked twice by Malik Kafur in 1311 CE and once again by Muhammed Bin Tughlaq in 1326 CE.
+Attacks by the invaders and the death of its king Ballal III in a battle against the Sultan of Madurai in 1342 CE were the last blow to ruin the glory of Halebeedu.
 The Hoysalas were forced to relinquish this beautiful capital city and it became a memory in the pages of history.

 Hoysaleshwara Temple, Halebeedu

 The most important temple in the town is the Hoysaleswar temple dedicated to Lord Shiva.
 It was built by Ketumalla Setti, an official of King Vishnuvardhan.
-The temple was built in the honor of the king and his beloved queen Shantala Devi.
+The temple was built in honor of the king and his beloved queen Shantala Devi.
 There are two shrines in the temple both dedicated to Lord Shiva known as Hoysaleswara and Shantaleswara.

 The construction of the temple started in 1121 CE and it is said to have continued for a century.
 Some historians believed that it is still incomplete as there are no Shikhar or towers and also some unfinished portions still remain.
 But some have the view that the Shikhar was demolished.

 The temple is built of local soapstone also known as chloritic schist.
-It is a star-shaped temple and has four porches for entry, each on north and south and two on the eastern side.
+It is a star-shaped temple and has four porches for entry, each on the north and south and two on the eastern side.
 Currently, the north entrance is used for visitor entry.
 The temple is built on a platform or Jagati like the other Hoysala temples.
-It is about 15 feet in width and built across the temple.
+It is about 15 feet in width and is built across the temple.
 It is used for circumambulation or Pradakshina.
 The stone steps connect the Jagati with the ground.
-There are many smaller shrines dedicated to different deities on the Jagati built across the temple near the stone steps on each entrance.
+There are many smaller shrines dedicated to different deities on the Jagati built across the temple near the stone steps at each entrance.

 Sculpted Friezes of Hoysaleshwar Temple